 Starting off, the 5 categories I tracked were: food, rent, school related, recreation, and other withdrawals.

-Being in college, I didn’t have a car or car insurance, I was still luckily on my parents’ health insurance plan, and I didn’t have to worry about any loan payments.
+In college, I didn’t have a car or car insurance, I was still luckily on my parents’ health insurance plan, and I didn’t have to worry about any loan payments.

 Again, for me, I had a category of food.
 Thinking back, food actually meant a combination of the following: